bfg-s/dto/README.md

 ```

 ### Property encrypted
-You can use property encrypted for encrypting data in the DTO memory.
-But decrypting will be automatically when you get the property value.
+You can use property encrypted for getting encrypted data.
 ```php
 use Bfg\Dto\Dto;